Hepatitis B

 Chronic hepatitis B can lead to

-• cirrhosis, a condition in which scar tissue replaces healthy liver tissue and prevents your liver from working normally.
-Scar tissue also partly blocks the flow of blood through the liver.
+- cirrhosis, a condition in which scar tissue replaces healthy liver tissue and prevents your liver from working normally.
+Scar tissue also partially blocks the flow of blood through the liver.
 As cirrhosis gets worse, the liver begins to fail.

-• liver failure, in which your liver is badly damaged and stops working.
+- liver failure, in which your liver is badly damaged and stops working properly.
 Liver failure is also called end-stage liver disease.
-People with liver failure may require a liver transplant.
+People with liver failure may need a liver transplant.

 Reactivated hepatitis B

-In people who have ever had hepatitis B, the virus may become active again, or reactivated, later in life.
+In people who have chronic hepatitis B or had hepatitis B in the past, the virus may become active again—or reactivated—later in life.
 When hepatitis B is reactivated, it may start to damage the liver and cause symptoms.
 Reactivated hepatitis B can lead to acute liver failure.

 People at risk for reactivated hepatitis B include those who